dharmab/8492sqdn.net/content/guides/headtracker/index.md

 1. Do you own an iPhone with Face ID?
 Try Smoothtrack.
 Refund it if it doesn't work well for you.
 1. Do you own a webcam?
 Try OpenTrack NeuralNet.
+1. Do you own a pair of Sony headphones compatible with Sony Head Tracker?
+Try it.
 1. Do you own an Android Phone?
 Try the Android apps.
 Refund them if they don't work well for you.
 1. Take a look at Delanclip, Grassmonkey, TrackHat or a used iPhone X or newer (if you didn't already try Smoothtrack).
 Try whichever has the best price with shipping.